ibm-cloud-docs/sap/sap-terraform-automate-ase-sybase-ha-deployment.md

 *	2 X virtual server instances with SAP certified storage and network configurations
 *	2 floating IP’s address that you use to access your VPC virtual server instance over the public network

-During the second phase, the Ansible Playbook is called and the SAP High availability architecture is installed for both dedicated VSIs SAP App VSI machine and dedicated SAP ASE SYBASE VSI box.
-The SAP architecture that is deployed is the SAP NETWEAVER release on pacemaker cluster HA dedicated SAP ASE SYBASE 16 SP0+VSI’s release as a distributed deployment model.
-For more information about this architecture, see [Automating SAP ASE SYBASE stand-alone virtual server instance on {{site.data.keyword.cloud}} VPC by using Terraform and Ansible](https://cloud.ibm.com/docs/sap?topic=sap-automate-terraform-sap-hana-vsi).
+During the second phase, the Ansible Playbook is called and the SAP High availability architecture is installed for both dedicated VSIs SAP App VSI system and dedicated SAP ASE Sybase VSI box.
+The SAP architecture that is deployed is the SAP NetWeaver release on pacemaker cluster HA dedicated SAP ASE Sybase 16 SP0+VSI’s release as a distributed deployment model.
+For more information about this architecture, see [Automating SAP ASE Sybase stand-alone virtual server instance on {{site.data.keyword.cloud}} VPC by using Terraform and Ansible](https://cloud.ibm.com/docs/sap?topic=sap-automate-terraform-sap-hana-vsi).

-## Highly available system for SAP ASE SYBASE database
+## Highly available system for SAP ASE Sybase database
 {: #automate-sap-ase-sybase-ha-sz-delpoyment-database}
 {: terraform}

 ![Figure 1.
 SAP NetWeaver ASE Sybase HA on VPC distributed in two zones](images/sapnw_ase_syb_ha_on_vpc_singlezone.svg "SAP NetWeaver ASE Sybase HA on VPC distributed in two zones"){: caption="SAP NetWeaver ASE Sybase HA on VPC distributed in two zones" caption-side="bottom"}

-At the most basic level, a standard HA ASE SYBASE cluster in an active-passive configuration has two nodes: one is the primary node and the other is the standby node.
+At the most basic level, a standard HA ASE Sybase cluster in an active-passive configuration has two nodes: one is the primary node and the other is the standby node.
 The primary node is actively serving the active SAP instances (PAS and AAS), while the standby node is waiting to jump in if necessary.

 The cluster is set with a virtual hostname IP.
-Hostname is mapped to the FQDN of the ASE SYBASE ALB through DNS, which is the same as SAP ASCS and ERS instances.
+Hostname is mapped to the FQDN of the ASE Sybase ALB through DNS, which is the same as SAP ASCS and ERS instances.
 App instances (PAS and AAS), are the details to be used on the SAP profiles to call that particular component.
 The cluster assigns that virtual IP to the active node and uses a heartbeat monitor to confirm the availability of the components.
 If the primary node stops responding, it triggers the automatic failover mechanism that calls the standby node to become the primary node.
 The ALB detects the change, redirects the traffic to the new active node, and assigns the virtual IP to it, restoring the component availability.
 After the failed node is fixed, it comes online as a standby node.

 ## Terraform deployment overview
 {: #automate-sap-ase-sybase-ha-sz-delpoyment-terraform-overview}